Subhabrata0010/ToDo-app/README.md

 ### Prerequisites
 - Node.js and npm installed on your machine.
-- Basic understanding of React (if applicable).
+- Basic understanding of React.

 ### Installation
    1. Clone the repository: